ayushlokesh/Python_Projects/README.md

 # COMP16321-Labs

-This is the repository that you submit your labs to.
+This is the repository that you will not forcefully submit your labs to.